Tasks And Time Tracking

 - We can have metrics related to tasks life-cycles, etc.

-We don't want metrics about velocity or productivity of single persons!
+We don't want to measure velocity or speed of individuals.
 Everyone has her own pace.

 Velocity rates are kept into consideration for the whole team, with the goal to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.